Homemade natural sunscreen anyone?

 But if you’ve tried using a homemade natural sunscreen, I’ll certainly like to have your opinion.

-1. parisb Says:
+1. parisb says:

 Like you, I’m leaving it to the experts especially when it comes to sunscreen!
 Great info btw